vedinrs/ThimbleberryGenomeAssembly/workflow.md

 ### Link to a juicer script

 In the directory the job is being run in, make a link called scripts to the /CPU directory within the juicer package.
-It should look something like this:

 ```
 ln -s /home/vschimma/packages/juicer/CPU

-# result:
-[path-to-dir]/thimbleberry
-              -- scripts -> /home/vschimma/packages/juicer/CPU
-              ...
 ```

 Next, cd into scripts/common/ and use set up a juicer_tools jar file: